burdiuz/traceability-matrices/README.md

 Parameters:

-- `--target-dir`
+- `--target-dir` - Required, path to directory with coverage reports.
 - `--output-dir` - Folder where to store LCOV coverage information and generated "source" files which can be used as a reference coverage reading tools.
-- `--relative-dir` - used to prepend file paths in coverage reports.
+- `--relative-dir` - Used to prepend file paths in coverage reports.
 By default recorded path to genrated sources will be `lcov/*`.
-- `--force-cleanup=true` - will remove all contents of output folder before generating new content.
+- `--force-cleanup=true` - Will remove all contents of output folder before generating new content.

 Example: